flemingsyaifullah/loginapp/README.md

 **NOTES :

-- Firebase project private key sent separately at the email.
-Put inside backend-repo folder
+- Firebase project private key `loginapp-private-key.json` sent separately at the email.
+Put inside loginapp/apps/backend-repo/

 - Default port use for emulator can find at loginapp/apps/backend-repo/firebase.json